Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 In this type of laser drilling, a single laser pulse with high energy is used to create a hole.
-This single beam laser is focused on a single location until the material melts layer by layer.
-The melting process is done efficiently and in a short amount of time which makes this process desirable in producing multiple holes quickly.
+This single beam laser focuses on a single location until the material melts layer by layer.
+The melting process is done efficiently and in a short amount of time, which makes this process desirable to produce multiple holes quickly.

 Percussion Laser Drilling

 In percussion drilling, the laser beam diameter is the same as the hole diameter.
-Comparing it with single-shot drilling, instead of using a single laser pulse, successive low-energy pulses are used to remove material.
-These repeating pulses eventually penetrate the material which takes about 4 to 20 pulses depending on the depth of the material and laser beam properties.
-This process is also completed quickly which makes it effective in working with thick materials and producing multiple holes in a short amount of time.
+To compare it to single-shot drilling, successive low-energy pulses are used to remove material instead of using a single laser pulse.
+These repeating pulses eventually penetrate the material, which takes about 4 to 20 pulses depending on the depth of the material and laser beam properties.
+This process is also completed quickly, which makes it effective in working with thick materials and producing multiple holes in a short amount of time.

 Trepan Laser Drilling

 In trepan laser drilling, the laser beam spot size is significantly smaller than the hole size.
-When an initial hole is made, the laser beam is then traversed around the hole, expanding the drilled hole size into the desired diameter.
-This is done to drill large holes efficiently than single-shot and percussion drilling.
+When an initial hole is made, the laser beam then traverses around the hole, expanding the drilled hole size into the desired diameter.
+This is done to drill large holes more efficiently than single-shot and percussion drilling.
 Trepan drilling is slower but can produce holes with better metallurgy and geometry.